e-linc/myrepo/README.md

-# myrepo
+# setup-repo
-Repository for testing my Git/GitHub setup
-A line I wrote on my local computer
-A line I added from the local repo on my C: drive.

-2024-12-12 Test for new git setup on RStudio
+Minimum repo for setting up Git and GitHub on new computers

+2025-01-25 GitHub test from RStudio